-4. Try calming green for a restful scheme
+9. Try calming green for a restful scheme

 Kevin Isbell recommends choosing shades from the same family of colors.
 ‘Basically, the colors should be distant cousins,’ says Kevin.
 'The wall color should be kept close to the trim color but unique enough that there’s a distinction between the two shades.
 If you have a bigger room to work with, then a pop of bright color overhead will certainly make a difference to the hallway.'

-5. Blur the boundaries with darker paint colors
+10. Blur the boundaries with darker paint colors

 Melissa Warner Rothblum of the firm Massucco Warner (opens in new tab) suggests painting the walls, molding, and ceiling the same shade.
 ‘When the eye doesn’t sense any choppiness, it makes a space appear larger.’

-6. Lend depth to a scheme with darker tones
+11. Lend depth to a scheme with darker tones

 Many designers agree that it’s okay to either go light and bright or dark and moody.
 ‘It’s counterintuitive, but dark colors lend depth and make a space feel more expansive,’ explains interior designer Kati Curtis (opens in new tab).

-Painting walls, trims and doors all the same shade will give the space an even color palette so you can choose which elements you want to stand out, such as a hallway mirror, artwork or a statement light pendant.
+Painting ceilings, walls, trims and doors all the same shade will give the space an even color palette so you can choose which elements you want to stand out, such as a hallway mirror, artwork or a statement light pendant.

-7. Lighten up with soothing paint colors
+12. Lighten up with soothing paint colors

 If you want to shift away from safe neutrals in your hallway, Marika Meyer (opens in new tab) warns against colors that are muddy, since they absorb light.
 'Instead, choose a color with clarity, whether it be light blue, cool lilac, or even pale orange,' says Meyer.

-9. Create a calm backdrop for artwork
+13. Create a calm backdrop for artwork

 For a paint color with personality, interior designer Christina Nielsen (opens in new tab) likes to pair artwork with Farrow & Ball’s Stone Blue, which she describes as 'a light denim tone.
 I also like Farrow & Ball’s India Yellow in a hallway.'

-10. Use paint to create a focal point
+14. Use paint to create a focal point

 For a hallway that is devoid of any architectural features, try faking it instead.
 Painting an arch in a standout shade will create a decorative feature in its own right and makes a stylish backdrop for a hallway console table.
 Position the console off-centre, rather than straight-on, for a more eye-catching effect and style it up with ceramics and art.

-11. Calm a busy hallway with blush pink
+15. Calm a busy hallway with blush pink

 Take account of the other rooms that lead off the hallway when you’re deciding on a colour scheme.
 If you have views into lots or other rooms, try to keep hallway walls tonal so that the colour doesn’t jar.